Start a project

 *It’s been a while since I’ve seen the movie, so this might not be accurate

-The freelancers' design work on these platforms is all over the place.
+The freelancers’ design work on these platforms is all over the place.
 While great designers are on these platforms, there are more bad ones.
 Vetting can be tricky as you don’t always know that the work they display in their portfolio is theirs.
+Collaborating with experienced freelancers can mitigate this risk, as they bring proven skills and reliability to the table.

 Additionally, many designers use generic templates, blatantly copy designs, or use AI.
 If you’re looking for something unique and designed to your specifications, buyer beware!